Photograph showing Palladium wedding ring as new (left) and after many years of natural wear (right) easily refurbished by a professional re-finish.

 Brand New Palladium vs Worn / Scratched Palladium

 In spite of wear and scratches, Palladium will retain its shine.
 Especially if cared for.
+In addition, Palladium does not tend to tarnish.
 Cleaning products such as the connoisseur wipes restore the gleam but do not remove deeper wear and scratches.

 Our main photograph shows a 5mm lightweight slight court wedding ring before and after many years of wear.
 You can see small scratches and wear.
 These are typically removed during a professional re-finish.